Ridicumas/Group-Decision/README.md

 # Group-Decision
-a simulate of group judgment
+a simulation of group judgment